laravel/nova-docs/4.0/customization/frontend.md

 ),
 ```

-Custom Nova packages that are developed outside of a `nova-components` directory should declare `laravel/nova` as a "dev" Composer dependency, and then define a `laravel-nova` Mix alias that points to the `packages.js` file within your custom package's `vendor` directory:
+Custom Nova packages that are developed outside of a `nova-components` directory should declare `laravel/nova` as a "dev" Composer dependency.
+Then, define a `laravel-nova` Mix alias that points to the `packages.js` file within your custom package's `vendor` directory:

 ```js
 'laravel-nova': path.join(